 “When people experience inwardly periods of greatness, they represent those periods through external forms.
 Their word thus expressed is more convincing than the spoken word: it is the word in stone.”– Adolf Hitler.

-Hitler desired to sketch his own persona through architecture so it continues his glorious command even when he won’t exist.
-He believed that his Nazis architecture would be utilized to convey his strong rule in Germany to the future generation.
-On the other hand, Mussolini also wanted to convey the message of his dictatorship as well as his own sketch to the future generation.
-Surprisingly, if anyone visits Italy in recent days will notice immediately the fascist ruler’s effort across the Rome city.
+Hitler desired to sketch his persona through architecture so it continues his supreme command even when he won’t exist.
+He believed that his Nazis architecture would be utilized to convey his firm rule in Germany to the future generation.
+On the other hand, Mussolini also wanted to send the message of his dictatorship as well as his own sketch to the next generation.
+Surprisingly, if anyone visits Italy in recent days will notice the fascist ruler’s effort across the Rome city immediately.